Thursday, August 18, 2016

 needed to get a jar started...

-The short version of what natural yeast is, and what I convey to a "D" personality type:
+The short version of what natural yeast is, and what I convey to a "D" personality type: (For the person who really just wants me to GET TO THE POINT.)

 Natural Yeast is just that - NATURAL.
 Not manufactured but gathered from nature.
 You can grow it, share it, use it, freeze it, dehydrate and store it.
 Used in baking bread, making crepes, pizza, muffins, pancakes, waffles... your baking uses of natural yeast depend on how you want and need to use it.